How to test your Guides before publishing

 To preview a single Guide:

-Open the Guide in the Editor and click on the preview button on the left side of the black editor bar.
+Open the Guide in the Editor and click on the preview button.

 2. Send out the Guides via link